AlexsanderHamir/PoolX/docs/technical_explanations/refill.md

 ---

-### Key Improvements:
+### Key Improvements

-* Only one goroutine will attempt to refill the pool, while the others will wait.
+* Only **one** goroutine is allowed to initiate the refill; others wait for the result.
-* The `Broadcast` ensures that waiting goroutines wake up after the refill process is done.
+* `Broadcast` wakes up all waiting goroutines once the refill is completed.
-* Semaphore is used to ensure that only one goroutine acquires the lock for refilling at any given time.
+* A **semaphore** ensures mutual exclusion for the refill path, without blocking unnecessarily on a mutex.

-This revision improves efficiency by minimizing contention and ensures that only one goroutine refills the pool, reducing unnecessary operations.
+This update significantly reduces contention by preventing multiple redundant refill attempts, improving throughput and making object access more efficient under high concurrency.